 Here are so close ups of some of the trees:

-These cones once covered in fabric are super sturdy and I will be able to pack them away by covering in tissue and stacking them on top of each other and use them again next year.
+These cone trees are super sturdy and I will be able to pack them away by covering in tissue and stacking them on top of each other and use them again next year.
 I used several different types of fabric and found that upholstery/drapery fabric worked the best.
-A heavier weight cotton worked ok but it was a little more challenging to get flush on my cone and velvet and stretchy fabric was extremely difficult to get flush.
-I can’t tell you how easy this project is!
-The hardest step is creating your first template (and it’s not that hard to do) in each size but after you’ve made one template, you can just use it to draw your lines for the next one.

 I’ll be posting some more fun Christmas projects in the next week, so please check back!
 Enjoy your Christmas crafting!